ezargarpur/HelpDesk/README.md

     -Add notes
     -Add snapshot of the page

--Implement with Chrome sync
+- Implement with Chrome sync
--Have local copy
+- Have local copy